 2.11 Self-harm and suicidal behaviour

-These guidelines are to help people working with children and young people to support people up to the age of 18 who are harming themselves or displaying suicidal behaviour.
-Any agency/practitioner who is made aware of a child or young people self-harming or contemplating suicide must take this seriously and offer appropriate help and intervention as the earliest possible opportunity.
+This guidance is intended to support practitioners to identify and support children and young people who are harming themselves or displaying suicidal behaviour.
+Any agency/practitioner who is made aware of a child or young person self-harming or contemplating suicide must take this seriously and offer appropriate help and intervention as the earliest possible opportunity.

 - Warning signs